-These are then split between base_load, heating and cooling load elements derived from meter data.
+The energy efficiency savings are then split between base load, heating and cooling load elements derived from meter data.

-AEMO adjusts the forecast energy efficiency savings to fit with the SME-BMM model by:
+AEMO adjusts the forecast energy efficiency savings to fit with the BMM model by:

-- Removing savings from LILs19. - Rebasing the consultant's forecast to the SME-BMM model's base year. - Removing the estimated future savings from activities that took place prior to the base year. - Reviewing energy savings calculations for state schemes and where possible consulting with state government departments.
-This includes identifying potential overlaps with what is delivered from federal initiatives and making adjustments where relevant to avoid double-counting savings. - Applying a discount factor20 to the adjusted energy efficiency forecasts, to reflect the potential increase in consumption that may result from lower electricity bills (knows as the "rebound" or "take back" effect21) and the potential non-realisation of expected savings from policy measures.
+- Removing savings from LILs20. - Rebasing the consultant's forecast to the BMM model's base year. - Removing the estimated future savings from activities that took place prior to the base year. - Reviewing energy savings calculations for state schemes and where possible consulting with state government departments.
+This includes identifying potential overlaps with what is delivered from federal initiatives and making adjustments where relevant to avoid double-counting savings. - Applying a discount factor21 to the adjusted energy efficiency forecasts, to reflect the potential increase in consumption that may result from lower electricity bills (knows as the "rebound" or "take back" effect22) and the potential non-realisation of expected savings from policy measures.